Automatic Reversing Circuit - January, 2017

 The circuits on this site are purposely designed to be as simple and efficient as possible.
-In most cases they perform only one function but do it well.
+In most cases, they perform only one function, but do it well.

 Some of the circuits are of general interest, generally mine, and may be of little use.
 They are functional however and at the very least, a useful waste of my time.

-A few of the circuits on this site, in their original form, are or were in use by the London Model Railroad Group.
+Some of the circuits on this site, in their original form, are or were in use by the London Model Railroad Group.
 This large, 'O' Scale club layout is located at 69 Holbourne Ave., London, Ontario, Canada.
 Public viewing nights are the first Tuesday of the month from October to May.

 I am not an electronics professional, although I play one on the web, and only design these circuits as a hobby.